Why Our Impact Matters

 [1] Segal, L, Guy, S, Furber, G. (2018).
 What is the current level of mental health service delivery and expenditure on infants, children, adolescents, and young people in Australia?
 Australian & New Zealand

 Journal of Psychiatry, Vol.52; [2] 163-172; 2 PwC Consulting Australia.
 The cost of perinatal depression and anxiety in Australia.
-November 2019; [3] P2P estimate for 2023 based on births (Department of Justice.
-The Registry of Births, Deaths and Marriages, January 2024) and incidence provided by PANDA 2020/21 budget submission; [4] Australian Early Development Census; [5] Australian Early Development Census (AEDC) 2021; [6] Department of Health and Aged Care.
+November 2019; [3] PwC Consulting Australia; [4] Australian Early Development Census; [5] Australian Early Development Census (AEDC) 2024; [6] Department of Health and Aged Care.
 National Mental Health Workforce Strategy 2022-2032; [7] Oppenheim et al 2022 referencing Washington State Institute for Public Policy, Benefit-cost results.
 Based on exchange rate of US$1:A$1.49 as of 22 July 2024; [8] Oppenheim et al 2022 referencing Washington State Institute for Public Policy.
 Child-Parent Psychotherapy.
 2019